Micro providers

 We offer a wide range of free adult social care courses.
 These courses will provide you with valuable skills and knowledge for the care and support services you are offering or plan to offer.

-For more information on ASC courses currently available please visit: Adult social care training
+For more information on courses currently available, see: Apply for adult social care training

 East Sussex 1Space

-East Sussex 1Space is an online directory for care, support and wellbeing services where providers can list their services for free.
+East Sussex 1Space is our online directory for care, support and wellbeing services where providers can list their services for free.

-Being on 1Space makes your service more visible and accessible to a wider audience in East Sussex as it is linked to our website and promoted by Adult Social Care and Health.
+Being on 1Space makes your service more visible and accessible to a wider audience in East Sussex.
+It is linked to our website and promoted by Adult Social Care and Health.

 The 1Space team will then contact you to confirm if it’s suitable for inclusion and to help you draft your listing.